 It will thicken greatly when cold so right before serving, reheat it in a saucepan or skillet until smooth and pourable again.
 You will likely need to stir in more broth to thin it out.

-What To Make With Mushroom Gravy
+What To Serve With Mushroom Gravy

 Now that you made the best vegan gravy recipe, what do you serve with it?
 Here are some ideas: